 Let me know if you need/want any more information.

 In looking at the close-up photos of the Airism Mesh Undershirt, I’m thinking the mesh construction is more responsible for lightness and breathability of the undershirt than the fabric blend itself.

-Notwithstanding, spandex can tend to make an undershirt a bit heavier and warmer to wear in warmer months, but Uniqlo has clearly done a great job in making that a mostly non-issue.
+Notwithstanding, spandex can tend to make an undershirt a bit heavier and warmer to wear in warmer months.
+But Uniqlo has clearly done a great job in making that a mostly non-issue.

-Have You Tried the Airism Mesh Undershirts?
+Have You Tried the Uniqlo Airism Mesh Undershirts?

 If so, tell me what you think of them in the comments section below.